Rio (2011 film)

-Rio is a 2011 American computer-animated musical adventure comedy film produced by Blue Sky Studios and 20th Century Fox Animation, and directed by Carlos Saldanha.
+Rio is a 2011 American animated musical comedy film directed by Carlos Saldanha and written by Don Rhymer, Joshua Sternin, Jeffrey Ventimilia, and Sam Harper.
 The title refers to the Brazilian city of Rio de Janeiro, where the film is set.
-The film features the voices of Jesse Eisenberg, Anne Hathaway, Leslie Mann, Rodrigo Santoro, Jemaine Clement, George Lopez, Tracy Morgan, will.i.am, and Jamie Foxx.
-It tells the story of Blu (Eisenberg), a domesticated male Spix's macaw who is taken to Rio de Janeiro to mate with a free-spirited female Spix's macaw, Jewel (Hathaway).
-The two eventually fall in love, and together they have to escape from being smuggled by Nigel (Clement), a cockatoo.
+Produced by Blue Sky Studios and 20th Century Fox Animation, the film features the voices of Anne Hathaway, Jesse Eisenberg, Jemaine Clement, Leslie Mann, George Lopez, and Jamie Foxx.
+It follows Blu, a domesticated male macaw, who is taken back to Rio de Janeiro to mate with Jewel, a free-spirited female macaw.

-Saldanha developed his first story concept of Rio in 2005, in which a penguin is washed up in Rio.
-Saldanha learned of the production of the films Happy Feet (2006) and Surf's Up (2007), and changed the concept to involve macaws and their environments in Rio.
-He proposed his idea to Chris Wedge in 2006, and the project was set up at Blue Sky.
-The main voice actors were approached in 2009.
+Saldanha first developed the story concept in 2006, in which a penguin is washed up in Rio.
+Saldanha learned of the production of the films Happy Feet (2006) and Surf's Up (2007), and changed the concept to involve macaws.
+He pitched his idea to Chris Wedge in 2006, and the project was set up at Blue Sky.
 During production, the crew visited Rio de Janeiro and also consulted with an expert on macaws at the Bronx Zoo to study their movements.

-Rio premiered on March 22, 2011, in Lagoa, Rio de Janeiro, followed by its general release on April 15, 2011, by 20th Century Fox.
-The film received generally positive reviews from film critics, who praised the visuals, voice acting and music.
-The film was also a box office success, grossing over $143 million in the United States and $484 million worldwide.
-The film was nominated for Best Original Song for the song "Real in Rio" at the 84th Academy Awards, but lost to the other nominee, "Man or Muppet" from The Muppets.
-A sequel, Rio 2, was released on April 11, 2014.
+Rio debuted on March 22, 2011, in Leblon, Rio de Janeiro, and was released in the United States on April 15 by 20th Century Fox.
+The film received generally positive reviews from critics and grossed $484 million against a $90M budget.
+It was nominated for Best Original Song for the song "Real in Rio" at the 84th Academy Awards.
+A sequel, Rio 2, was released in 2014.